campbellm92/mallee-ui/README.md

 This is a UI library for React written with TypeScript and React and styled using CSS Modules.

-The library and its documentation is still in development.
+The library and its documentation are still in development.